gnosis/dex-liquidity-provision/scripts/README.md

 Selecting yes, will yield a link to the Gnosis Safe interface where the transaction can be signed and executed.

-To do a "verification" run simply add the argument --verify true and observe the difference in the last two lines of the logs emmited.
+To do a "verification" run simply add the argument `--verify` and observe the difference in the last two lines of the logs emitted.

 ## Running Functions Individually